Code-Institute-Submissions/GurraT-LittleS/README.md

 ### Step 4.
 Testing Design and Responsiveness of ReportAnIssue.html
 #### Followed same procedure as Step 2.
 (Testing Design and Responsiveness of index.html)

-* [The deployed code](https://gurrat.github.io/LittleS/ReportAnIssue.html) was sent out to 5 beta-tester for comments (see Acknowledgement) and tested using LightHouse (see fixed Bugs)
+* [The deployed code](https://gurrat.github.io/LittleS/ReportAnIssue.html) was sent out to 5 beta-tester for comments (see Acknowledgement) and tested using LightHouse
 ######